 Fruit flan is a traditional German dessert made with a fruit base, smooth custard, and fresh fruits covered with a sweet glaze.

-In German, it is called Obsttorte (fruit cake in English) or Obstboden, meaning "fruit ground" or "base."
+In German, it is called Obsttorte (fruit cake in English) or Obstboden, meaning "fruit ground, "froot floor," or "fruit base."

-The Boden (base in English) is often covered with melted chocolate, jam, or rich pastry cream (crème pâtissière in French) to prevent the dessert from soaking through the fruit's moisture.
+The boden (base or floor in English) of the fruit flan and the tart shell are often filled with rich pastry cream (crème pâtissière in French) to prevent the dessert from soaking through the fruit's moisture.

-The fruit base is usually decorated with concentric circles of whole or sliced fresh fruit to give the tart a delicious look.
+Both the fruit base and tart shell are decorated with concentric circles of whole or sliced fresh fruit to give the desserts a delicious look.

 - This fruit flan cake recipe is so easy to make that even a beginner baker can make it.